MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/07/devtools-104.md

 <!-- Title: In Issues tool, long request URLs have been shortened -->
 <!-- Subtitle: Links to network request URLs have been truncated, making issues easier to read. -->

 The **Issues** tool provides recommendations to improve a web page's accessibility, performance, security, and more.
-Some of the recommendations that are listed include a link to a network request that opens in the **Network** tool.
+Some of these recommendations around networking include a link to a given request that opens in the **Network** tool.

 Previously, issues related to network requests displayed the entire URL for the network request.
 When these URLs were lengthy, they took up a lot of space, making the list of issues difficult to browse.
-In Microsoft Edge 104, these long request URL links have been truncated.
-The links still direct to the relevant part of DevTools, but now take up less space.
+In Microsoft Edge 104, these long request URL links have been truncated to take up less space.
+The links still direct to the relevant part of the **Network** tool.

-Before:
+In previous versions of Microsoft Edge:

 ![Issues tool showing a long URL, making the issue entry too tall](./devtools-104-images/issues-request-urls-long.png)

-After:
+In Microsoft Edge version 104:

 ![Issues tool showing the URL truncated to save vertical space](./devtools-104-images/issues-request-urls-short.png)